Emergence of simple and complex contagion dynamics from weighted belief networks: Results

 \subsection{Emergence of simple and complex contagion}

-Lets us begin with a simplified case of a ``star network'' where everyone is connected exclusively to a single hub.
-Each individual has a fully connected belief network with three nodes representing the same notions (see Fig.~\ref{fig:results_simplecomplex}a,~b).
+Let us begin with a simplified case of a “star network” where everyone is connected exclusively to a single individual serving as a hub.
+Each individual has a fully connected belief network with three nodes representing the same notions between individuals (see Fig.~\ref{fig:results_simplecomplex}a,~b).

 \paragraph{Scenario 1}Stabilising contagion behaves like a simple contagion (see Fig.~\ref{fig:results_simplecomplex}a,~d)